-What’s great about this idea is it provides a shortcut to a cage system that can support 6-12 tomato plants, and save lots of time over making 6-12 individual cages.
+What’s great about this idea is it provides a shortcut to a cage system that can support 6-12 tomato plants, and save lots of time over making 6-12 individual cages, or the expense of buying them.
 Learn how in just over 4 minutes, then go build your own!

 Next up: how to build heavy duty tomato and vegetable cage.

 Tomato cage out of cement reinforcement wire.
 These can be used for any climbing veggie or even if open flat as a trellis.

 Learn how to make your own in just 8 minutes.